 Similar to academic assessments, outcomes, assessment methods and targets are tracked and evaluated, and documentation is provided for each goal.
 These assessments are completed and stored in the Improve System.
 The Director of Institutional Effectiveness manages the administrative assessment process.

 Academic Program Reviews

-SRSU follows a seven-year calendar that schedules a program review for all academic programs within the cycle.
-The respective department chairs, college deans, the Office of Institutional Effectiveness, the Assistant Provost and the Provost evaluate all program reviews.
+SRSU follows a ten-year calendar that schedules a program review for all academic programs within the cycle.
+The Office of Institutional Effectiveness coordinates with respective department chairs, college deans, dean of graduate studies, the Assistant Provost and the Provost evaluate all program reviews.